 Place the pizza on the tray in the oven, remembering to use an oven mitt.
 Leave the pizza in the oven for around 10 minutes.
 Routinely check on the slices to ensure they are not burning.
 Remove the pizza after the time is up, and enjoy a hot and crispy slice!

-While a conventional or convection oven may be the best option to heat up a full pizza, a toaster oven is ideal for heating up a single slice since they’re smaller.
+While a conventional or convection oven may be the best option to heat up a full pizza, a toaster oven is ideal for heating up pizza slices since they’re smaller.
 Follow these steps to ensure you reheat your slice properly in a toaster oven.

 1. Preheat the Oven

-Just like with a conventional oven, you’ll want to preheat your toaster oven to ensure it’s hot enough when you put your slice in.
+Just like with a conventional oven, you’ll want to preheat your toaster oven to ensure it’s hot enough when you put your cold slices in.
 Preheat your toaster oven to 425 degrees Fahrenheit.

 2. Bake Your Slice